etlapale/emilien/source/code.rst

 Code
 ====

-My public projects are available on a `Gitlab instance`_, but some of them are also described here:
+My public projects are available on a Github_, but some of them are also described here:

 Numerics